Table of contents

 4. Migration

-Net overseas migration to Australia will remain strong in 2024, however, the Federal government will lower the rate of temporary migrants coming to Australia and he's planning to reduce international student intake to Australia.
+Net overseas migration to Australia will remain strong in 2025, however, the Federal government will lower the rate of temporary migrants coming to Australia and is planning to reduce international student intake to Australia.

 However, the influx of immigrants will keep driving rental growth as migrants tend to rent.